 Additional Activities: Canoe programs, special events like the Butterfly Festival or just meeting the wildlife that call CNC home, there’s a lot to do here beyond the zip line.

 Historic Banning Mills, Whitesburg

 Banning Mills is for the adrenaline junkie.
 They have the longest and fastest zips with names like Screaming Eagle and Flight of the Falcon, as well as an adventure park, which includes a 600 ft long suspension bridge and elevated obstacles.
 These zip tours are guided.

-Additional Activities: Banning Mills holds the Guinness World Record for tallest free standing climbing wall (14 stories) and The Power Free Fall, a 10 story controlled drop.
+Additional Activities: Banning Mills holds the Guinness World Record for the tallest free-standing climbing wall (14 stories) and The Power Free Fall, a 10 story controlled drop.
 (The first step is truly the worst part.)
 Historic Banning Mills has a complete Inn and Conservation Center with numerous activities.

 Unicoi Aerial Adventure Park, Helen